mcarter450/products-feed-generator/README.txt

 This plugin generates a Data Feed for Google Shopping using an existing catalog of WooCommerce products.

-There are quite a few plugins for generating shopping feeds, but most of them lacked features I needed, or only made them available in premium versions.
-This plugin is intended for small and handmade shops who want to get up and running quickly.

-Products Feed Generator for WooCommerce provides the most essential features needed to create a Google Shopping feed, and streamlines the process of mapping designated google variant related fields to custom product attributes.
+Products Feed Generator for WooCommerce provides all of the necessary features to create a Google Shopping feed, and streamlines the process of mapping designated google variant related fields to custom product attributes.
 We hope you'll find the interface to be simple, clean, and uncluttered.

-Products Feed Generator takes on the challenge of maintaining a shopping feed by doing as much as possible automatically and with a minimal amount of configuration.
+Perfect for a small or handmade shop who wants to get up and running quickly.
+Products Feed Generator takes on the challenge of maintaining a shopping feed with a minimal amount of configuration.

 This plugin allows a user to do the following: